Hotel Furniture Manufacturing in Turkey for Ghana Projects (Complete Guide)

 Packaging and Export Preparation

 Manufacturing does not end when production is completed.
-Export preparation is a critical phase that determines whether furniture arrives safely.
+Export preparation is a critical phase that determines whether furniture arrives at Tema Port in installation-ready condition or in a state that requires on-site remediation before rooms can be completed.

 Standards and Certifications in Manufacturing